demon-xxi/ryft-apidemo/README.md

 ### Requirements

-Java, Git, Maven and your IDE of choice.
+Java (openjdk-7), Git, Maven and your IDE of choice.

 #### Java
 Download and install the latest [JDK][1].
 The project requires at least Java 7.
+On a typical Ryft system, packages openjdk-7-jre and openjdk-7-jdk are pre-installed.

 #### Git
 Install [Git][2]